HeaRTNovation

 Product Development Stage

-The device is currently at Technology Readiness Level (TRL) 4.
-The system is in the safety testing stage wherein testing such as mechanical testing, electrical testing, and Electro-Magnetic Compatibility (EMC) testing are performed to ensure that the device conforms to local and international safety and compliance standards.
-A clinical trial is also being prepared this year with the clearance of the Ethics Review Board (ERB) to perform testing with healthy human participants.
-Currently, the research team is looking for potential R&D partners in the area of robotics rehabilitation, assistive technologies and biomechanics.
+The device is currently at Technology Readiness Level (TRL) 5.
+The system has successfully completed all safety testing, including mechanical testing, electrical testing, and Electro-Magnetic Compatibility (EMC) testing, to ensure conformity with local and international safety and compliance standards.
+A clinical trial with healthy human participants is currently ongoing, having received clearance from the Ethics Review Board (ERB).
+The research team is also seeking potential R&D partners in the areas of robotics rehabilitation, assistive technologies, and biomechanics

 Contact Information